syncfusion-content/flutter-docs/Flutter/DateRangePicker/overview.md

    ![Blackout dates Date Range Picker](images/overview/blackoutdates.png)

-* **Highlight holidays and weekends**: Highlight any date or every weekend in a month as special days using decoration in flutter date range picker.
+* **Highlight holidays and weekends**: Highlight any date or every weekend in a month as special days using decoration in Flutter date range picker.

   ![Highlight holidays and weekends Date Range Picker](images/overview/customization.png)